SwEng-UCM/the-boys-are-jack-in-town/README.md

 **Team:** *The Boys Are Jack In Town*
 Coded with passion, ☕, git conflicts, and just enough luck to beat the dealer.

- * This class was developed with the assistance of OpenAI's ChatGPT (GPT-4), an AI language model used to support software design, implementation, debugging, and documentation generation during the development process.
+ * This project was developed with the assistance of OpenAI's ChatGPT (GPT-4), an AI language model used to support software design, implementation, debugging, and documentation generation during the development process.